pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 <div class="alert alert-danger" role="alert">
     <h4 class="alert-heading"><i class="bi bi-exclamation-triangle-fill"></i> Spoiler Alert!</h4>
     <p>Following this, there are going to be spoilers to the puzzles.
-So, if you want to solve this on your own, I highly recommend you to go to <a href="https://www.asd.gov.au/75th-anniversary/events/2022-09-01-75th-anniversary-commemorative-coin" class="alert-link" target="_blank">ASD</a> to solve these puzzles</p>
+So, if you want to solve this on your own, I highly recommend you to go to <a href="https://www.asd.gov.au/75th-anniversary/events/2022-09-01-75th-anniversary-commemorative-coin" class="alert-link" target="_blank">ASD</a>'s website to solve these puzzles.</p>
 </div>